-Staging for neuroblastoma is performed according to the International Neuroblastoma Risk Group System (INRGSS) in parallel with the old International Neuroblastoma Staging System (INSS) classification system.
-Neuroblastoma can be classified into Stage 1, Stage 2A, 2B, Stage 3, and Stage 4, 4S.
+Staging for neuroblastoma is performed according to the International Neuroblastoma Risk Group System (INRGSS) in parallel with the old International Neuroblastoma Staging System (INSS) classification system, moreover Neuroblastoma can be classified into Stage 1, Stage 2A, 2B, Stage 3, and Stage 4, 4S.

 Stages of Neuroblastoma (NBL)

-- Presence of non-adherent lymph nodes that are microscopically negative for tumours.
+- Also presence of non-adherent lymph nodes that are microscopically negative for tumours.

 - Local tumours with or without complete resection.

-- Unilateral infiltrating midline tumours with or without the involvement of regional lymph node; or
+- Unilateral infiltrating midline tumours and additionally, the involvement of regional lymph node; or

-- Localised unilateral tumour with involvement of contralateral regional lymph node; or
+- Localised unilateral tumour also with involvement of contralateral regional lymph node; or

 - Bilateral extension with tumour midline infiltration (non-surgical); or

-The midline is defined as the vertebral column.
-Tumours that start on one side and cross the midline should infiltrate contralateral or posterior to the spine.
+The midline is defined as the vertebral column additionally, tumours that start on one side and cross the midline should infiltrate contralateral or posterior to the spine.

 Presence of any primary tumour that has spread to distant lymph nodes, bone marrow, bone, skin, liver, and/or organs other than those defined in Stage 4S.

-Locally primary tumour, defined in Stage 1, 2A, or 2B, with limited spread to the liver, skin, and/or bone marrow (by definition only in infants under 12 months of age).
-Marrow involvement should be kept minimal (i.e., <10% of total nuclear cells confirmed as malignant after bone marrow aspiration or bone biopsy).
-More significant involvement of the bone marrow is considered stage IV disease.
-If an MIBG scan is performed, it should be negative for bone marrow disease2.
+Locally primary tumour, defined in Stage 1, 2A, or 2B, also with limited spread to the liver, skin, and/or bone marrow (by definition only in infants under 12 months of age).
+Marrow involvement should be kept minimal (i.e, less than 10% of total nuclear cells confirmed as malignant after bone marrow aspiration or bone biopsy) also, more significant involvement of the bone marrow is considered stage IV disease, if an MIBG scan is performed, it should be negative for bone marrow disease2.

 - 1.Monclair T, Brodeur G, Ambros P, et al. The International Neuroblastoma Risk Group (INRG) staging system: an INRG Task Force report.
 J Clin Oncol.
 2009;27(2):298-303. doi:10.1200/JCO.2008.16.6876